sallymanderq/sallymanderq/README.md

 - 💞️ I’m looking to collaborate on ANYTHING ~ I'm still a bb coder so I like seeing anythign and everything
 - 📫 How to reach me @ee_ehd on discord
 - 😄 Pronouns: they/them
-- ⚡ Fun fact: I can eat a fmaily size bag of takis in about 30 min
+- ⚡ Fun fact: I can eat a family size bag of takis in about 30 min

 <!---
 sallymanderq/sallymanderq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.